buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: 1 minute

 You attempt to send a creature that you can see within range to another plane of existence.
 The target must succeed on a Will Saving Throw or be banished.
-If the target is native to the plane of existence you're on, you banish the target to a harmless demiplane.
+If the target is native to the plane of existence you' \*\*re on, you banish the target to a harmless demiplane.
 While there, the target is incapacitated.
 The target remains there until the spell ends, at which point the target reappears in the space it left or in the nearest unoccupied space if that space is occupied.
-If the target is native to a different plane of existence than the one you're on, the target vanishes with a faint popping noise, returning to its home plane.
+If the target is native to a different plane of existence than the one you' \*\*re on, the target vanishes with a faint popping noise, returning to its home plane.
 If the spell ends before 1 minute has passed, the target reappears in the space it left or in the nearest unoccupied space if its original space is occupied.

 **For each Magic Critical Success** obtained in the Magic Check, you can affect one additional creature, or the creature is banished for one week.